 • The words "My commission expires _______ (date)" (optional)

 A journal of official acts isn't required but recommended by the state.
-If you perform electronic notarizations, a journal is required.
-The journal not only provides important information if there's any question about a notarization you performed but also provides important proof that you performed your duties properly.
+If you perform electronic notarizations though, a journal is required.
+Learn about the importance of keeping a Notary journal.

-Have questions about being a Virginia Notary?
-We have your answers.
+Have more questions about being a Virginia Notary?
+Read on below.

 Which state government office handles Notaries?